-Tejocote or manzanita and Mexican hawthorn in English, is native to Mexico and Guatemala.
+Tejocote (Crategus pubescens) or manzanita and Mexican hawthorn in English, is native to Mexico and Guatemala.
 Tejocote can be eaten raw or cooked and is often used in a punch.
 Tejocote is frequently placed on Day of the Dead alters.
-For a larger image of tejocote click HERE.
+For a larger image of tejocote click here.

-Tomatillos are sometimes called "Mexican husk tomatoes."
+Tomatillo (Physalis philadelphica) is also called tomate verde, tomate and miltomate in Spanish; in Nahuatl it is called miltomatl and in English green tomato or "Mexican husk tomatoes."
 Tomatillos originate from Mexico and were eaten in the pre-Columbian era.
-Tomatillos are sometimes confused with tomatoes but they are not tomatoes and they come with papery husks unlike tomatoes.
+There are at least 46 species of tomatillos endemic to Mexico.[tomatillo1]
 Tomatillos range in color from yellow to green to purple.
 I have read that they can be eaten raw but I have only seen or eaten them cooked and used in salsas and moles.
-For a larger image of tomatillos click HERE.
+For a larger image of tomatillos click here.

 Zapote or sapote is a Nahuatl word (tzapotl) for a soft, edible fruit.
 The word is "incorporated into the common names of several unrelated fruit-bearing plants native to Mexico, Central America and northern parts of South America."[zapote1]

 Chicozapote (Manilkara zapota) is sapodilla in English.
 Chicozapote is native to southern Mexico and Central America.
 Chicozapote is ready to eat when the fruit begins to become soft and gives way.
 This is a sweet and delicious fruit, the skin and seeds are not intended to be eaten.
 Click here for a larger image of zapote negro.

 Gum or sap from the chicozapote tree is harvested to make chicle or in Nahuatl tzictli, which is used to make chewing gum.